j3b4/Evrmyr/README.md

 # Evrmyr
-For me and my sisters, no death nor life but serve our Queen eternal.
+For me and my sisters no life but this:  to serve our Queen until death.